ivanmendez1/ENG235/researchlog_mendez.md

 Introduction |
 My name is Ivan Mendez and I am taking this course to because it is required to graduate.
 I am a student here at Pierce and at UWT.
 I have been admitted to the Computer Science and Systems major and I'm here at Pierce to finish up some classes that are required for the degree.
-[Search] (google.com)

 Initial underst. |
 I did not know what technical writing was until I started this class.
 At first I thought it explored the structure and layout of writing, but